 - Analyze, process, and prepare financial information within established normal and computerized protocols.

-- Present and interpret financial information.
+- Communicate, present and interpret financial information.

 I: This program-level student learning outcome is INTRODUCED is this course.

 P: This program-level student learning outcome is PRACTICED in this course.

 M: This program-level student learning outcome is MASTERED in this course.

 Leave blank if program-level student learning outcome is not addressed.